This hearty and elegant recipe for New York Strip Steak with Creamy Mushroom Leek Sauce is perfect for a special fall dinner party or Sunday Supper!

 This is a typical fall Sunday in our house and I love every moment of it!

-Like any store I shop at, I often plan my weekly menu based on what is on sale, but when I was at Wheatsville a few Sundays ago, I yearned for a special Sunday Supper meal.
-Due to some travel and various events/commitments, it had been a few weeks since Eric and I had the opportunity to sit down to Sunday Supper together.
-So, I decided that I would splurge a little and make a us a steakhouse dinner at home, complete with New York Strip Steak with Creamy Mushroom Leek Sauce, Sour Cream and Onion Mashed Potatoes, Roasted Asparagus, with a bottle of wine and some ice cream to finish it off; all with indigents/products from Wheatsville.
+Like any store I shop at, I often plan my weekly menu based on what is on sale, but when I was shopping a few Sundays ago, I yearned for a special Sunday Supper meal.
+So, I decided that I would splurge a little and make a us a steakhouse dinner at home, complete with New York Strip Steak with Creamy Mushroom Leek Sauce, Sour Cream and Onion Mashed Potatoes, Roasted Asparagus, with a bottle of wine and some ice cream to finish it off.
 This meal was so hearty, so comforting and so perfect for a fall Sunday night at home!

 - 1 teaspoon dried thyme